elucian/bee/syntax/structure.md

 One module is loaded only once in memory.
 If module is used in many files and contain rogue statements these statements are executed only once, first time the module is imported.
 So these statement if they exist will "initialize" the module.

-## Function ABI mapping
+## Rule ABI mapping
-In Bee one can use external functions written in Assembly, Ada, C or CPP.
+In Bee one can use external rules written in Assembly, Ada, C or CPP.
 Usually these mappings are implemented in a #library file.

 **Example:**